devisis/myrag/README.md

 # Myrag

 ## Introduction
-Myrag is a custom headwrap/durag website.
+Myrag is a online store specialising in selling a range of colourful durags.
 The name plays on the item of focus - durag, and aims to help the end user feel a personal connection to the item.

 ### Site Owner Goal
 Make a profit through the sale of headwraps using this website and to build a community of users.

 ### External User Goal
-Find out more information about these custom headwraps and make an informed purchase.
+Find out more information about these custom headwraps and make an informed secure purchase.

 ### User Stories